kaistseed/jahwa-project/fpga-board/vivado-project/README.md

 Typically, when crafting FPGA designs, designers usually have to write code using hardware description languages (Verilog/VHDL), a complex and time-consuming task.
 However, Vivado offers a simpler method through a block diagram approach.
 This method allows designers to seamlessly combine various IP blocks by visually linking them.
 Vivado will then automatically create HDL wrapper codes for synthesis, resulting in a bitstream file configuring the FPGA fabric on the selected FPGA board.

-For creating the block design for this project, you can use the provided [**tcl script**](#vivado-tcl-script) in the appendix section to automate the block design creation process or do it manually.
+For creating the block design for this project, you can use the provided [**tcl script**](https://github.com/kaistseed/jahwa-project/blob/main/fpga-board/vivado-project/jahwa_daq_system/jahwa_daq_system.script/bd_script.tcl) in the repository to automate the block design creation process or do it manually.
 If you want to use the tcl script, copy the entire code to the tcl console in Vivado, as shown in the figure below.

 <p align="center">
     <img src="https://github.com/kaistseed/jahwa-project/blob/c578709a7fe9241e3b1350e436c54a0bcc80bf08/documentation/resources/tcl-console.png" alt="tcl-console" width="75%" />